Del Valle Regional Park

 Contra Loma Reservoir Water Quality Conditions

-• There is a Caution Advisory for blue-green algae posted at the reservoir at this time.
+• There is a Danger Advisory for blue-green algae posted at the reservoir at this time.
 See Blue-Green Algae Information for additional details.

 Caution Advisory Posted